etais-ee/etais-web/jobs.md

 Location: University of Tartu, partially remote work

-Salary: 2500-3500 EUR (can be negotiated depending on skills and experience, especially if you have also Python backend dev skills)
+Salary: starting from 3000 EUR (can be negotiated depending on skills and experience, especially if you have also Python backend dev skills)

 ## Needed skills